Image source:

 Key Dairy Plants and Farms

-Leading dairy processing companies in Pakistan include Engro Foods, Nestlé Pakistan, and Haleeb Foods.
-These companies are pivotal in distributing dairy products nationwide.
-Key dairy farms such as JK Dairy Farms and Nishat Dairy (Pvt) Ltd. serve as essential suppliers of milk for processing and commercialization.
+Prominent enterprises in the dairy processing sector include Engro Foods, Nestlé Pakistan, and Haleeb Foods, which are instrumental in ensuring the widespread distribution of dairy products across the nation.
+Major dairy farms like JK Dairy Farms and Nishat Dairy (Pvt) Ltd. are vital in supplying milk for processing and commercialization.

 Exports and Imports

-Pakistan exports around 40,000 metric tons of dairy products to markets in neighboring regions and the Middle East annually.
-Simultaneously, the country imports about 50,000 metric tons of value-added dairy products, including cheese and flavored milk, every year.
+Pakistan exports approximately 40,000 metric tons of dairy products annually to neighboring regions and the Middle East.
+Concurrently, the country imports around 50,000 metric tons of value-added dairy products, including cheese and flavored milk.

 Significant Dairy Market Events

-Sources: Pakistan Bureau of Statistics, Food and Agriculture Organization (FAO), Local news reports.
-Additional insights from Andrey Dvoychenkov, Managing Director of NielsenIQ for the Arabian Peninsula and Pakistan.
+Sources: Pakistan Bureau of Statistics, Food and Agriculture Organization (FAO), Local news reports, and insights from Andrey Dvoychenkov, Managing Director of NielsenIQ for the Arabian Peninsula and Pakistan.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.